 |Miami, FL, USA||MIA||American Airlines|

-If you will be flying from a European city the following table is relevant.
+If you'll be traveling from a European city the following list is the one you need.

 |London, United Kingdom||LGW||British Airways, Iberia|